 The fine practice of naming streets for Hamden residents who died in wartime officially began with World War I, but Johnson Road (off Still Hill Road) was probably named for Charles Johnson who died in the Civil War.
 Ford Street was named for Moses Ford whose house still stands on the street.

-I mentioned “current streets” at the start because there was one other street likely named for a president which no longer exists.
+I mentioned “current streets” at the start because there was one other street with a presidential name which no longer exists.
 Adams Street, also shown on the 1927 map, was a short street off Whitney Avenue in Mt.
 Carmel, just south of Tabor Street.
-It was obliterated by the southbound entrance ramp to the Route 40 Connector.
+One of its developers was a Mrs. F. L. Adams.
+It was obliterated in the mid-1970s by the Route 40 Connector.